haochien/drf-subscription-app-tutorial/Tutorial_Note/Tutorial12_SSL_Certificate_for_Django_App.md

 # Start nginx and other services
 docker compose -f docker-compose.digitalocean.ssl.yml up -d
 ```

+You can see followings for the details on these two approaches.

+> **Standalone vs. Webroot: Let's Encrypt Certificate Approaches**
+>
+> 1. Differences Between Approaches:
+>
+>       Standalone Mode
+>
+>       * How it works: Certbot spins up its own temporary web server on port 80
+>       * Requirements: Port 80 must be free (requires stopping your Nginx)
+>       * Simplicity: Simpler to configure initially
+>       * Downtime: Requires stopping any existing web server
+>
+>       Webroot Mode
+>
+>       * How it works: Uses your existing web server to serve ACME challenge files
+>       * Requirements: Your web server must be properly configured to serve files from the certbot webroot
+>       * Complexity: Slightly more complex initial setup
+>       * Downtime: No downtime needed, works alongside your running web server
+>
+> 2. When to Use Each Approach
+>
+>       Use Standalone When:
+>
+>       * Setting up certificates for the first time on a new server
+>       * Troubleshooting certificate issues
+>       * Working in development environments
+>       * Your web server configuration is complex or problematic
+>       * You can tolerate brief downtime during certificate operations
+>
+>       Use Webroot When:
+>
+>       * Running in production environments
+>       * Continuous operation is required
+>       * Automatic renewal needs to work without intervention
+>       * Your web server is already properly configured
+>       * You need zero-downtime certificate management
+>
+> 3. Best Practice for Production
+>
+>       The webroot approach is definitely the better choice for production environments because:
+>
+>       * Consistent Method: Using the same method for both initial acquisition and renewals ensures compatibility
+>       * Zero Downtime: Certificates can be renewed without interrupting service
+>       * Automation Friendly: Works seamlessly with automated renewal processes
+>       * Standard Practice: It's the industry-standard approach for production systems

 ## Obtain SSL Certificate and Start Services